cnmy-ro/roci/README.md

 # Computaional Imaging

 Self-contained implementations of some algorithms used in computational imaging, especially MRI.
-This repo has simple structure: one algorithm = one core python file + one demo notebook
+This repo has a simple structure: `algorithm = python_file + demo_notebook`.
 ```
 algorithms
     |